Genocs/genocs-k8s/docs/01-INSTALL_WSL2.md

 Codename:       noble
 ```

-After installing, set up Ubuntu by creating a username and password in the first-time setup.
+After installing, complete the initial Ubuntu setup by creating a username and password when prompted.

 Now, follow these steps: